estherdomfeh213/thme/README.md

 7. Hack was succesfull with a massage returned **BANK-HACKED**

-## Gobuster- is a brute-force scanner too to enumaerate directories and files of websites.
+### Gobuster- is a brute-force scanner too to enumaerate directories and files of websites.
 Also assist in finding DNS subdomain and virtual host names.

+# Defensive Security